guldenchain/guldencore-lib/docs/transaction.md

 You can obtain the input and output total amounts of the transaction in satoshis by accessing the fields `inputAmount` and `outputAmount`.

-Now, this could just be serialized to hexadecimal ASCII values (`transaction.serialize()`) and sent over to the guldend reference client.
+Now, this could just be serialized to hexadecimal ASCII values (`transaction.serialize()`) and sent over to the GuldenD reference client.

 ```bash
 gulden-cli sendrawtransaction <serialized transaction>